trajano/spring-cloud-demo/expo-app/src/lib/native-unstyled/README.md

 -
 - What it provides are wrappers to the React Native core components
 - that give extra props for i18n, themeing and utility.

+## Loading sequence

+The loading sequence comes in three phases...

+1. Splash Screen (this is the system splash that gets shown) during this stage, initial assets are loaded.
+An example of this  this would be a simple Lottie animation.
+2. Loading Screen Stage 1 shows a component that can only contain the assets used in phase 1.
+Splash Screen his hidden by now  During this time the fonts and remaining assets are loaded.
+The component is expected to be a View that will be rendered inside another view that provides props containing the root background color of the screen and the asset loading progress (loaded / total) and color scheme as props.
+3. Shows the children of the provider.